operator-framework/operator-sdk/README.md

 $ cd app-operator

 # Build and push the app-operator image to a public registry such as quay.io
+# We use sed to replace the placeholder image name that is generated the creation point of the operator
+# The sed operation only needs to be down once during the first build
 $ operator-sdk build quay.io/example/app-operator
 $ sed -i 's/REPLACE_IMAGE/quay.io\/example\/app-operator/g' deploy/operator.yaml
 $ docker push quay.io/example/app-operator